teeleader/socketstream/README.md

 ### Credits

 Thanks to Guillermo Rauch (Socket.IO), TJ Holowaychuk (Stylus, Jade), Substack (Browserify), Jeremy Ashkenas (CoffeeScript), Mihai Bazon (UglifyJS), Isaac Schlueter (NPM), Salvatore Sanfilippo (Redis) and the many others who's amazing work has made SocketStream possible.
 Special thanks to Ryan Dahl (creator of node.js) for the inspiration to do things differently.

-### Thanks!

-SocketStream is kindly sponsored by AOL.

 ### License